valentincanonical/diy-microcloud/README.md

 Building micro clouds or edge clouds has vast potential.
 The edge is where the real world happens.
 Edge clusters bring your technologies to the consumer for more privacy and less latency.
 So, where to begin?
-With Arm, duh, but what about after that?
+With Arm, obviously.
+But what about after that?

 This workshop gets you started.
-For beginners, from install, set-up and config of an Ubuntu K8s cluster.
+It's suitable for beginners, from install, set-up and config of an Ubuntu K8s cluster.
-And experts, talking DevOps, AI use cases, and inferences at the edge, on something as simple and accessible as a Raspberry Pi or a Jetson Nano.
+But it also has value for experts, talking DevOps, AI use cases, and inferences at the edge, on something as simple and accessible as a Raspberry Pi or a Jetson Nano.

 <p align="center">
 <img alt="Micro cloud: a cloudish layer cake." src="https://res.cloudinary.com/canonical/image/fetch/f_auto,q_auto,fl_sanitize,w_752,h_430/https://assets.ubuntu.com/v1/1bb2f79a-telco-micro-clouds.svg" width="400" />